-Thea Bowman Leadership Academy (TBLA) is a tuition-free public school located in Gary, Indiana.
+Thea Bowman Leadership Academy (TBLA) is a tuition-free public charter school located in Gary, Indiana.
 Our academies focus on providing an outstanding educational experience for grades K-12 on one beautiful campus.
-Thea Bowman was established by the Drexel Foundation for Educational Excellence in 2003, K-6.
-In 2004, 7th grade was added.
-Each year the next grade level was added until we reached the 12th grade.
-In 2007, the junior/ high school campus was built.
-In 2020, we integrated the elementary campus into the junior/ high school campus and converted to a K-12 model.
+Thea Bowman was established by the Drexel Foundation for Educational Excellence in 2003, serving grades K-6.
+Each year, the next grade level was added until we reached the 12th grade.
+In 2007, the middle and high school campus was built.
+In 2020, we integrated the elementary campus into the middle/ high school campus and converted to a K-12 model.

 Our Middle/High School

 - Brother Mentor Teacher Mock Trial & Mentoring Program

 - High-Quality Athletic Program including Basketball, Football, Volleyball, Track & Field, Baseball